debampl/PermXCT/README.md

 4. `OpenFOAM`: Create and perform flow simulations for three principal permeability
 5. `Shell script`: Automate the process from DREAM3D until the prediction of permeability

 The XCT dataset is presented in the [https://doi.org/10.5281/zenodo.14228043] (https://zenodo.org/records/14228043?preview=1&token=eyJhbGciOiJIUzUxMiIsImlhdCI6MTc0MTk1MzIzNywiZXhwIjoxNzQ4NjQ5NTk5fQ.eyJpZCI6Ijk0NzQ4MDVmLTAyZDEtNDAyZS1iMDE1LTM1ZGVlZDE4NGQwNiIsImRhdGEiOnt9LCJyYW5kb20iOiJkYWE1OTg2YzY0N2FhYjgwMDk0OTI1MGMyMDQyZjFmYyJ9.7K8SZsuNUN4WCBEFmLGgZFoheqURmr-0nioMAJn_--LxnZYiAmi9Bhiq0ChkthtDd7urpWIgXcTNReW4xTxWJQ) link.
 Users can use any type of XCT data format ready by Python libraries and perform the same for the prediction of virtual permeability.
-If the download link is not working, please ask the authors to generate a new link to download the dataset from Zenodo.
+If the download link is not working, please ask the authors to generate a new link for downloading the dataset from Zenodo.

 # Preparation Phase
 ## Download PermXCT repository